-However, Tails includes non-free firmware in order to work on as many hardware as possible.
+However, Tails includes non-free firmware in order to work on as much hardware as possible.

-This website uses several images with various copyright, licenses, trademarks and terms of distributions:
+This website uses several images with distinct copyright, licenses, trademarks and distribution terms:

 - The Tails logo is based on USB by Ilsur Aptukov from the Noun Project.

 - Debian logo: Copyright (c) 1999 Software in the Public Interest.

 - Onion logo: registered trademark of The Tor Project, Inc.; the Tails project is authorized to use it under certain conditions; licensed under Creative Commons Attribution 3.0 United States License.

 - Icons from The Noun Project:

 - Announcement: Creative Commons - Attribution, by Olivier Guin.

 - Code: Creative Commons — Attribution, by Azis.

 - Pen: Creative Commons — Attribution, by factor[e] design initiative.